QSSTechClub/infocomm-website/.github/ISSUE_TEMPLATE/all-issues-here-.md

 ---
 name: All Issues Here!
 about: This template can be used for any issue!
-title: "[ISU] - "
+title: 'Ticket - '
 labels: Good First Issue
-assignees: CodeAsherPlayz
+assignees: CodeAsherPlayz, Luo0831

 ---